 Below you will find various relationships to the concept of and potential approaches for lung dampness - phlegm heat.

-Lung Dampness - Phlegm Heat is one of many possible underlying factors from a TCM perspective for health issues, such as asthma, bronchiectasis, bronchitis, cough, emphysema, leukemia, lung cancer, numbness, pneumonia, pneumothorax, pyelonephritis, rhinitis, tonsillitis, tracheobronchitis, trigeminal neuralgia, uroschesis, wheezing (dyspnea) among others, often involving layered combinations of issues.
+Lung Dampness - Phlegm Heat is one of many possible underlying factors from a TCM perspective for health issues such as asthma, bronchiectasis, bronchitis, cough, emphysema, leukemia, lung cancer, numbness, pneumonia, pneumothorax, pyelonephritis, rhinitis, tonsillitis, tracheobronchitis, trigeminal neuralgia, uroschesis, and/or wheezing (dyspnea).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, lung dampness - phlegm heat is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 In the 1st ICS 2 cun lateral to CV 20.